PDF version: GSS Constitution and Bylaws (May 2023)

 ARTICLE III: MEMBERSHIP

-The Senate shall be composed of one representative from each degree-granting department or program within the Graduate School of Arts and Sciences and five officers.
-Representatives should send someone in their place to a Senate meeting or function if they are unable to attend.
-This alternative may speak, vote, initiate acts, and have all other rights and responsibilities of an elected representative for the agreed-upon duration.
+The Senate shall be composed of one representative from each Ph.D. degree-granting department or program and five officers (Executive Committee).
+Representatives may send someone in their place to a Senate meeting or function if they are unable to attend.
+A Representative’s designated alternate may speak, vote, initiate acts, and have all other rights and responsibilities of an elected representative for the agreed-upon duration.